supsi-cs-student-projects/C4110Z.1-2025-Team-1/README.md

 - Home page:\
   This is the main page and has plenty of things, let's break them down:
   - The plant: it is the main character of the app.
 It grows with your XP points, and it changes according to your mood.
   - The CuriosiTree: it is a wise tree that gives you curious facts about alcohol.
-You can make it talks by clicking on it.\
+You can make it talk by clicking on it.\
   - The stats box: it shows your current statistics, which are:
     - Your XP points, collected by playing the game.
     - Your current streak, which is the number of consecutive days you have logged in the app and played at least one game.
 Progressing in days will unlock new special medals (shown in the 'Streak' page).